amir734jj/SimpleDependencyContainer/README.md

 # SimpleDependencyContainer

-Very Simple C# Dependency Container, Includes features such as:
+## Very Simple C# Dependency Container, Includes features such as:
-1- Dependency resolver with Singletons options
+1. Dependency resolver with Singletons options
-2- Conventional dependency resolving using both interfaces or concrete classes 3- Constructor dependency injection
+2. Conventional dependency resolving using both interfaces or concrete classes
+3. Constructor dependency injection
-4- Assembly scanning
+4. Assembly scanning

-It does not (yet ...):
+## It does not (yet ...):
-1- Resolve recursive dependencies
+1. Resolve recursive dependencies
-2- `Lazy<T>` or `Func<T>` support as does `StructureMap`
+2. `Lazy<T>` or `Func<T>` support as does `StructureMap`

+## How does it work?
+This library will recursively resolve type and constructor with parameters until it reaches a type that is a System type or its namespace starts with `System`, then at this point it requires an instance to be manually registered before it can continue any further.
+This is the same strategy behind all IoCs.

 Container interface: